drakkar-lig/walt-python-packages/doc/walt/doc/md/scripting-images.md

 * `sub_dir`: after cloning the remote repository, change to the specified sub-directory.
 Thanks to this option, it is possible to manage the build files of several images in the same source repository.
+* `dockerfile_path`: specify the path of the Dockerfile to use.
+If not given, WALT will look for a file named `Dockerfile` or `ContainerFile` at the root of the remote repository (or local directory).
 * `with_node`: specify a node name or node object for executing the `RUN --on-node` directives the Dockerfile contains.
   See `walt help show image-build` for help on this topic.
 * `force`: proceed even if some check would normally forbid the process;
   for instance, force the overwrite if the image name already exists.

-WALT will look for a Dockerfile named `Dockerfile` or `ContainerFile` at the root of the remote repository (or local directory).

 ## Cloning an image